 Nursing students are expected to maintain high moral and ethical standards of conduct at all times.
 Students should behave in a manner that reflects positively upon themselves, LCC, and the Nursing Profession, and are responsible for complying with all policies and regulations of LCC and the laws of the State of New Mexico.
 Disruption of classes or other school functions, disregard for the safety and welfare of other students or personnel on or off campus, or non-compliance with the institution's policies may justify disciplinary action, including administrative withdrawal or suspension.
 Disruptive conduct will not be tolerated in the Nursing Department, classrooms, labs, or clinical areas.
 The nursing department will follow the policy and procedure as outlined in the LCC Student Handbook (p.49).
-Additionally, the student will receive point deductions on the PPS grade rubric and/or the generation of a SNIP.
+Additionally, the student will receive a SNIP.